ArasLabs/collab-folders/Import/READ_ME.txt

 - CodeTreeOverlay now contain Grid config XML and javascript library modules of "common Grid Utitltites"
 - added structure grid handler (logik) specific to Colloboration Folder (instead of generic from common Grid Utitities)

+- a logic to inherit related_project setting from root folder to sub folders and controlled items a can be enables by setting the variable "cFolder Check Root related Proj" to "1".. (default = "0")

 Known Issues
 ------------